-This paper describes the scatterometer system and the dataset that has been collected over the period August 2017 - August 2018 (Hofste et al., 2020).
+This paper describes the scatterometer system and the dataset that has been collected over the period August 2017 - August

+2018 (Hofste et al., 2020).
 The scatterometer was built with commercially available components: a vector network analyser (VNA), four phase stable coaxial cables, two dual polarization broadband gain horn antennas, and a laptop controlling the scatterometer's operation autonomously.
 The radar return amplitude and phase were measured over a broad 1- 10 GHz frequency band at all four linear polarization combinations (vv, hv, vh, hh).
-The scatterometer measured the radar return over a prolonged time with its antennas in a fixed position and orientation, resulting in frequency-dependent incidence angle ranges varying from of $0^{\circ} \le \theta \le 60^{\circ}$ for L-band (1.625 GHz) to $47^{\circ} \le \theta \le 59^{\circ}$ for X-band (9.5 Ghz).
+In this paper the co-polarizations results shall be discussed.
+The scatterometer measured the radar return over a prolonged time with its antennas in a fixed position and orientation, resulting in frequency-dependent incidence angle ranges varying from of 20° ≤ θ ≤ 65° 0° ≤ θ ≤ 60° for L-band (1.25-1.625 GHz) to 47° < θ < 59° for X-band (9.5 Ghz).
 During the summers of 2017 and 2018 additional experiments were conducted to asses the angular dependence of the backscatter and homogeneity of the local ground surface.

-Many other studies exist employing ground-based systems to study microwave backscatter from land.
-Rather than an airborne- or spaceborne system, ground-based systems allow for high temporal resolution coverage and a high degree of control over the experimental circumstances.
-Geldsetzer et al. (2007) and Nandan et al. (2016) use specially developed radar systems by ProSensing Inc. to study backscattering from sea ice in the period 2004 - 2011; one system for C- and another for X-& Ku-band.
+- Many other studies exist employing ground-based systems to study microwave backscatter from land.
+Rather than an 65 airborne- or spaceborne system, ground-based systems allow for high temporal resolution coverage and a high degree of control over the experimental circumstances.
+Geldsetzer et al. (2007) and Nandan et al. (2016) use specially developed radar systems by ProSensing Inc. to study backscattering from sea ice in the period 2004 - 2011: one system for C- and another for X- & Ku-band.
 Details on a similar system for S-band can be found in Baldi (2014).
-The SnowScat system, developed by Gamma Remote Sensing AG (Werner et al., 2010), is another specifically designed scatterometer that operates over 9 - 18 GHz and measures the full polarimetric backscatter autonomously over many elevation- and azimuth angles.
-SnowScat was used during multiple winter campaigns in the 2009 - 2012 period at two different locations to study the scattering properties of snow layers (Lin et al., 2016).
+The SnowScat system, developed by Gamma Remote Sensing AG (Werner et al., 2010), is another specifically designed scatterometer that operates over 9 - 18 - GHz and measures the full polarimetric backscatter autonomously over many elevation- and azimuth angles.
+SnowScat was used during multiple winter campaigns in the 2009 2012 period at two different locations to study the scattering properties of snow layers (Lin et al., 2016).
 Like in this study, others also designed their scatterometer architecture around a commercially available VNA.
-For instance, Joseph et al. (2010) used data measured by a truck-based system, operating at C- and L-band, in summer 2002 to study the influence of corn on the retrieval of soil moisture from microwave backscattering.
+For instance, (Joseph et al., 2010) Joseph et al. (2010) used data measured by a truck-based system, operating at C- and L-band, in the 2002 summer summer 2002 to study the influence of corn on the retrieval of soil moisture from - 75 microwave backscattering.
 For every band they placed one antenna for transmit and receive on top of a boom.
 Selection of the individual polarization channels was realized using RF switches.
-Similar is the University of Florida L-band Automatic Radar System (UF-LARS) (Nagarajan et al., 2014), used by, for example Liu et al. (2016), to measure soil moisture at L-band from a Genie-platform during summer 2012.
-Another example is the Hongik Polarimetric Scatterometer (HPS) (Hwang et al., 2011), with which microwave backscatter from beanand corn fields was measured in 2010 and 2013 respectively (Kweon and Oh, 2015).
+Similar is the University of Florida L-band Automatic Radar System (UF-LARS) (Nagarajan et al., 2014), used by, for example Liu et al. (2016), to measure soil moisture at L-band from a Genie-platform during the 2012 summer 2012.
+Another example is the Hongik Polarimetric Scatterometer (HPS) (Hwang et al., 2011), with which microwave backscatter from bean- and corn fields was measured in 2010 and 2013 respec- - 80 tively (Kweon and Oh, 2015).
 Similar to our study, Kim et al. (2014) used a scatterometer with its antenna in a fixed position and orientation to measure the backscattering during all growth stages of winter wheat at L-, C- and X-band during 2011 - 2012.